p0nce/life-idioms/articles/Attention Time Money (ATM).md

 - the immediate money production of this artifact `M(x, t)`
 - the immediate attention production of this artifact `A(x, t)`
 - the immediate time production of this artifact `T(x, t)`

+And I'm not sure what value we could derive from those last definitions.